Strategic Financial Management

 The company is now considering the following proposal:

-- Spending £25,000 per annum on a quality inspector which would reduce the percentage of faulty items delivered to customers to 7%; and
+1. Spending £25,000 per annum on a quality inspector would reduce the percentage of faulty items delivered to customers to 7%; and

-- Spending £300,000 per annum on training courses for the production workers which management believes will reduce and sustain the level of faulty production to 10%.
+2. I am spending £300,000 per annum on training courses for the production workers, which management believes will reduce and sustain faulty production by 10%.

 Required

-(i) Prepare a statement that shows the quality costs that the company would expect to incur if it accepted the above proposal.
-Your answer should clearly show the costs analysed using the four recognised quality cost headings.
+(i) Prepare a statement showing the quality costs the company would expect to incur if it accepted the above proposal.
+Your answer should clearly show the costs analyzed using the four recognized quality cost headings.

 QUESTION 4

-Global plc is a multinational company (MNC), operating from the United Kingdom.
-The government, in attempt to attract more investors to the country, has just announced that corporation tax is reduced from 33% per year to 30% per year and the directors of Global plc wish to know the likely effect of this change on the company’s share price and cost of capital.
+Global plc is a multinational company (MNC) from the United Kingdom.
+The government, in an attempt to attract more investors to the country, has just announced that corporation tax is reduced from 33% per year to 30% per year and the directors of Global plc wish to know the likely effect of this change on the company’s share price and cost of capital.

 The company’s current capital structure is as follows: